fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 Best practice is something some developers like to throw behind any argument they pitch for their own preffered way of doing something.
-There is certainly best practices that most of us can agree on but there is best practices that seem to be directly opposing eachother.
+There are certainly best practices that most of us can agree on but there is best practices that seem to be directly opposing eachother.